 While FARO’s share price increase year-to-date is minimal, it’s clear to see there is still much to be excited about the company.

 Enjoy our year-to-date 3D printing stocks list?
-Bookmark this link for our third quarter top 3d printing stocks in just a few months!
+Bookmark this link for our year-end top 3d printing stocks in just a few months!

 Don’t forget to follow us @INN_Technology for real-time news updates.